 All of the drilling at the Eastside area of the project is attributed to Columbus prior to 2018 and afterward to Columbus' spinout Allegiant; no other drilling is known to have been done.
-The drilling targeting the Eastside resource area totals 44,809m in 157 holes exploration holes (ES-001 to ES-136 and ES-147 to ES-168) and one ground water test hole.
-Additionally, drilling at the "Target 5" area totaled 2,938m in 10 holes (ES-137 to ES-146).
+The drilling targeting the Eastside resource area totals 49,393m in 168 holes exploration holes and one groundwater test hole.
+Additionally, drilling at the Target 5 area totaled 2,938m in 10 holes (ES-137 to ES-146).
 At Adularia Hill, 3,170m were drilled in 21 holes (ES-169 to ES-189).
-All drilling for the Eastside project is summarized in Table 10.1.
-Drilling used for the Eastside area resource update is shown in Figure 10.1 All of the RC drilling was conducted by Boart Longyear of Salt Lake City, Utah.
-Core drilling in 2016 and 2017 was also conducted by Boart Longyear.
+Drilling for the Eastside project is summarized in Table 10.1 and shown in Figure 10.1.
+All of the RC drilling was conducted by Boart Longyear.
 In 2018 and 2019, core drilling was conducted by Godbe Drilling of Montrose, Colorado.
-Approximately 90% of the meters drilled were using RC methods (Table 10.1).
-Seven holes were drilled entirely with wireline diamond-coring methods, and seven holes were started with RC drilling and completed with core drilling.
+Approximately 86% of the meters drilled in the Eastside resource area were using RC methods; the remainder was core.
+Eight core holes were drilled entirely with wireline diamond-coring methods, and eight holes were started with RC drilling and completed with core drilling.